-Surge Copper Signs Option Agreement to Acquire A 70% Interest in the Berg Copper Project from Centerra Gold Inc. | ANP Pers Support | De kortste weg naar publiciteit
+Surge Copper Signs Option Agreement to Acquire a 70% Interest in The Berg Copper Project from Centerra Gold Inc. | ANP Pers Support | De kortste weg naar publiciteit

 0.44% CuEq in the Measured & Indicated categories, and 14 Mt grading

-resource or reserve and Surge Copper is not treating it as a current
+mineral resource or reserve and Surge Copper is not treating it as a

 -- Mineralization at Berg is close to surface, exhibits excellent vertical